canonical/airbyte-k8s-operator/README.md

 ### Deploying Temporal

+Airbyte uses Temporal as a workflow engine for durable execution of sync jobs.
 The Temporal operators can be deployed and connected to each other using the Juju command line as follows:

 ```bash
 juju deploy temporal-k8s